AaronCTech/HelloGo/README.md

 ## Getting Started

-run "git clone https://github.com/AaronCTech/HelloGo.git" in your favorite project directory on your computer to get.
+run "git clone https://github.com/AaronCTech/HelloGo.git" in your favorite project directory on your computer to download the project.
+GitHub will also allow a direct download via a zip file from the project.

 ## Running the application